The picture is complex. How can you make the best choice?

 For hydrogen, regulations are not yet set for IMO regulated vessels, and the alternative design process will be even more time-consuming.

-When it comes to evaluating the fuels, the real emission reduction is necessary to assess, exemplified in the figure below.
+When evaluating fuels, the real emission reduction must be assessed, as exemplified in the figure below.

 CO2 emissions for a typical mission cycle: